 Featured by French designer Vanessa Bruno in her Spring 2010 collection.
 If fashion these days is about looking long and lean, then this does exactly the opposite – it visually cuts your legs to make them look shorter and fuller.

 It’s difficult to decide what I hate more – when women are called “girls” or when women are expected to look like girls.
 What’s the point of this look anyway?
 Catering to men’s fantasy of having sex with a minor??
 I sure hope not.

 An incredibly hot trend in the eighties, leg warmers have been showing up here and there in some collections.
 Unless you’re a dancer and really need them to prevent injury, you just look stupid when you’re wearing leg warmers.

 Harem pants are not just incredibly ugly – they will make your figure look hideous too.
 Wearing harem pants is basically an excellent way to visually add ten pounds and take five inches off your frame.

 Back in the eighties, women totally fell for this look because they believed it would make them look more powerful.
 There have been a few attempts to revive shoulder pads in past years.
 Thankfully, none of them succeeded.

 Perhaps it’s just me, but the look of male underwear peeking above pants that are so big they practically fall to their knees?
 Not very attractive.
 I’ve already mentioned my disapproval of the (mostly) teen fashion of baggy pants on this blog, and while patient readers have explained the origins of this fashion trend, I still find it incredibly stupid.

-Butt Writing, or ass writing if you prefer, is about making sure everyone notices your butt.
+Butt Writing is about making sure everyone notices your butt.
 In some cases, it’s about turning your behind into a walking advertisement for certain brands.
 I’ve already complained about this fashion trend.
 How come it’s still here?